 The yearly budget for the Department of Higher Education and the community colleges, state universities and UMass system is determined by the process laid out below.
-Click on the buttons for details on the FY19 budget for Massachusetts public higher education, and go to mass.gov for more information on the statewide budget.
+Click on the buttons for details on the FY22 budget for Massachusetts public higher education.
+You can also learn more about the statewide FY21 budget.

-January 23, 2018—The budget begins as a bill that the Governor submits to the House of Representatives.
+January 27, 2021—The budget begins as a bill that the Governor submits to the House of Representatives.

-March 19, 2018—Commissioner Santiago and other education leaders testify at the Joint Committee on Ways & Means hearing on the education components of Governor Baker’s budget request.
+March 16, 2021—Commissioner Santiago and other education leaders testify at the Joint Committee on Ways & Means hearing on the education components of Governor Baker’s budget request.

 Once approved by both chambers of the Legislature, the Governor has ten days to review the Conference Committee budget.
 The Governor may approve or veto the entire budget, or may veto or reduce particular line items or sections, but may not add anything.
 Then, the House and Senate may vote to override the Governor's vetoes.
 Overrides require a two-thirds roll-call vote in each chamber.

 July 1, 2021— The final budget, also known as the General Appropriations Act (GAA), goes into effect on July 1, 2021 when the 2022 Fiscal Year begins.